tindyc/crypto_connect/testing.md

 ### Users

 *  As a user, I want to be able to register with the site, so I can upload and edit my profile and blog posts.
-    - Users can register as a user profile via the 'registration' page, which requires users to provide with requried credentials.
+    - Users can register and create a user profile via the 'registration' page, which requires users to provide with requried credentials.
 *  As a registered user, I want to be able to login to my account, so I can access and edit my profile, and to upload, edit or delete blog posts I created.
-    - Users with registered accounts can log into their accoutn via the 'login' page, using their registered credentials.
+    - Users with registered accounts can log into their account via the 'login' page, using their registered credentials.
 *  As a registered user, I want to be able to make connections with other members and to remove them should I wish to.
     - Logged in users are able to view member's profile cards and make or remove connections with other members.
 *  As a registered user, I want to communicate with other members on the platform.